Cobatsu/Group-Chat-App/README.md

 # Group-Chat-App
 This application allows users to create rooms and have conversations.
 I built this application to improve my GraphQL and Apollo skills.
 I believe that I gained many valuable experiences regarding the GraphQL-Apollo structure during the development of this application.

-I used Graphql subscribers for socket connections.
+Techs I used

+* GarphQL
+* Apollo Client/Server
+* React JS
+* Node JS
+* MongoDB

+#^What Can Users do ?

 * Users can create and delete rooms.
 * Users can join and leave rooms.